flats/algorithms-in-c--in-ruby/README.md

-This is an ongoing project to create Ruby versions of the algorithms presented in Robert Sedgewick's *Algorithms in C++* using TDD with minitest.
+This is an ongoing project to translate the algorithms presented in Robert Sedgewick's *Algorithms in C++* into Ruby using TDD with minitest.
 I'm doing this to get accustomed to TDD, expand my Ruby knowledge, and to work my way through this fantastic book.

-My procedure is to translate Sedgewick's algorithms as directly as possible into Ruby classes with tests, and then to make the code clearer and more idiomatic.
+My procedure is to port Sedgewick's algorithms as directly as possible into Ruby as a classes with tests, and then to make the code clearer and more idiomatic wherever possible.

 I may include my solutions to exercises in the text, but we'll see how this goes.
 This is a work in progress.